Months-Long Investigation Into Shooting Death of Alynia Lawrence In South Sacramento Results In 4 Arrests

 “I just think it’s really important for parents to talk to their kids, and then sometimes, you have to force them to do stuff they don’t want to do because it’s best for them,” she said.

-Hudson is now hoping her great-niece’s death saves lives by teaching other families to watch who their children are around.MORE NEWS: Basketball Coach Accused Of Arranging Sexual Encounter With 14-Year-Old Boy In Tracy
+Hudson is now hoping her great-niece’s death saves lives by teaching other families to watch who their children are around.MORE NEWS: Abandoned Citrus Heights Restaurant Catches Fire

 “Knowing how to invest in good friendships and positive relationships because we don’t want these tragedies to continue,” she said.